patrykwozinski/patrykwozinski.github.io/_posts/2020-10-22-the-importance-of-ide.md

 share-img: "/img/blog/alchemy-4.jpg"
 ---

-# Elixir coding tools
 Hi!
 I was trying to write something about Elixir for the last week, but... you know what will happen if you found a new IDE and trying to customize everything to be so useful for yourself.
 So!
-I have wasted about 5-8 hours configuring my code editor only for writing.
-Thanks to this I can give you this story.
+I have wasted about 6 hours configuring my code editor.
+I'm just a master of procrastination.
+Thanks to this - I can give you this story.
 Enjoy reading!

 <p align="center">
     <img src="/img/blog/alchemy-4.jpg" alt="IDE Elixir configure"/>